 D. Secretary/Treasurer.
 Shall serve for three years and shall record the minutes of the meeting, keep the records of the organization, including the financial record, give a written account of the funds of the Section when requested to do so by the Executive Committee of the Section and prepare such documents as directed by the Chair.

 Section 5.
 There shall be an Executive Committee to conduct the affairs of the Section between membership meetings.
 It is made up of:

 A. The Officers of the Section, named in Article V Section 4 above.

 B. Three (3) Members-at-Large, elected from the Section, serving for three-year (3-year) staggered terms.

 C. Newsletter Editor, appointed by the incoming Chair during even numbered years, who serves as an ex-officio member of the executive committee.
 The Editor shall serve for two (2) years and shall issue at least three (3) newsletters to the members per year.

 Section 6.
-The Executive Committee is authorized to carry on business between membership meetings, as necessary, by telephone or email vote.
+The Executive Committee shall conduct business between membership meetings by telephone or email vote as necessary.

 Section 2.
 The Committee shall nominate at least one (1) candidate for the position of Vice-Chair/Chair-Elect, Member-at-Large and Secretary/Treasurer (for the years that position is on the ballot.)
 All candidates shall be members in good standing of the Section.